quaere-verum/Rates-Hedging/README.md

 The experiment uses:

 - an outer LIBOR Market Model to generate the yield-curve trajectory
-- a semi-realistic ATM swaption-surface trajectory linked to the outer market path
+- an LMM-implied ATM swaption-surface trajectory generated from the same outer forward-rate state
 - an inner Monte Carlo pricing loop in which the desk recalibrates either Hull-White or G2++ at every hedge date
 - two hedge sets on the exact same outer market paths:
   - delta-only